twolfson/twolfson.com/articles/utility-oriented-testing.md

   "author": "Todd Wolfson",
   "date": "2016-11-19T18:12:18-0600",
   "keywords": "utility, oriented, testing",
-  "summary": "How to make tests DRY without becoming impractical" }
+  "summary": "How to make code reusable in Mocha (BDD)" }

 I have been using the following coding style in tests for a while: